 This course focuses on the historical, technological, and artistic development of the field of animation, from its antecedents in pre-cinema up to contemporary times.
-Connections to related arts such as liveaction narrative cinema, avant-garde film, newspaper comic strips, and manga are also explored.
+Connections to related arts such as live-action narrative cinema, avant-garde film, newspaper comic strips, and manga are also explored.
 Screenings include a wide range of commercial and experimental works produced throughout the world.

-Prerequisite(s): Successful completion of preceding Foundation Studies courses
+Prerequisite(s): Successful completion of a preceding foundation course